 While it is not intended that the proposal be so long and burdensome that it consume valuable research time, the statement should be carefully thought out.
 When formulating a dissertation proposal, students and supervisors should remember that the Centre has imposed a limit of 90,000 words on all theses (i.e. about 300–350 pages).
 This count is to include footnotes or endnotes but can exclude the bibliography, appendices, and the text portion in textual editions.
 No proposal will be accepted which is likely to produce a dissertation in excess of this limit.

-Here, as in other scholarly projects, you should include translations of passages written in languages other than English.
-Whether you place the original passage in the body of your proposal and the translation in a footnote or vice versa is up to you.
-Please discuss this matter with your supervisor if you are not sure how to proceed.
+Here, as in other scholarly projects, you should include translations of passages written in languages other than English, either placing the original passage in the body of your proposal and the translation in a footnote or vice versa, in discussion with the Supervisor as required.